-This page explains how to resize container clusters.
-You can resize a container cluster to increase or decrease the number of nodes in that cluster.
+This page explains how to resize clusters.
+You can resize a cluster to increase or decrease the number of nodes in that cluster.
+To learn how to add node pools and manage your existing node pools, refer to Adding and Managing Node Pools.

 Before you begin